Pilocrocis cuprescens

-Pilocrocis cuprescens is a moth in the family Crambidae.
+Pilocrocis cuprescens is a species of moth in the family Crambidae.
 It was described by George Hampson in 1917.
 It is found in Peru.

+Description

 The wingspan is about 32 mm.
 The forewings are pale cupreous brown, the costal and terminal areas purplish red brown with a cupreous gloss.
 There is an indistinct oblique brown antemedial line and a slight brown spot in the middle of the cell, as well as a discoidal lunule with whitish striga in the centre.
 The postmedial line is brown and there is a fine whitish line at the base of the cilia.
 The hindwings are pale cupreous brown, the apical area and termen darker brown.
 There is a brown discoidal bar and the postmedial line is brown.